mattrussell2/gradescope-autograder/README.md

     { testname = "test10", description = """Tiny Tricky - @i don\u0027t""" }
 ]

-# these would be used with larger directories
 [small]
 argv  = ["smallGutenberg", "#{testname}.ofile"]
 tests = [